keen/discovery-manager.js/README.md

 # Discovery Manager

-This basic utility will create Discoveries for internal use.
+This basic utility will create Discoveries for BETA use.
 The instructions below should help you get started.
 Keep in mind, you should not need to touch any of the actual JavaScript for this tool to do its job.
-If you get stuck here, give [Dustin](mailto:dustin@keen.io) a shout.
-He'll be more than happy to help you out!
+If you get stuck here, give us a shout.
+We'll be more than happy to help you out!

 ## Getting Started

 This utility requires NodeJS v4 or higher.
 If you don't have this (or aren't sure) [install nvm](https://github.com/creationix/nvm#install-script) and [install any version](https://github.com/creationix/nvm#usage) from 4.0 on up.
-If you get stuck here, ping [Dustin](mailto:dustin@keen.io).
+If you get stuck here, ping us!

 ### Installation